Prices available on request

-Previous exhibitions and projects
+Previous exhibitions and fairs

 We Are The North, Alliance Française, Lagos, Nigeria, 2017